The Resistance (game): Rounds

 During each round of the game, the player to the left of the previous Leader becomes the new Leader.
 The Leader selects a certain number of players to send out on a mission, starting with Mission 1.
 The table below shows the required number of players to go out on each mission.
 All of the players then discuss the Leader's choice and, simultaneous and in public, vote on whether to accept the team make-up or not.
 If a majority of players votes no to the proposal or if it is a tie, leadership passes on to the next player to the left and the process repeats with this Leader.
 This continues until a majority of players agrees with the current Leader's mission assignment.
 After five successively rejected mission proposals in a single mission, the Spies immediately win the game.

 Once a mission team is agreed on, the players then "go" on the mission.
 To "go" on a mission, players on the mission are given a set of Mission Cards, one for indicating Success, the other indicating Fail.
-Each player turn in, face down, a Mission card.
+Each player turns in a Mission card, face down.
 Resistance players are required to play a Mission Success card.
 Spies may either secretly turn in a Mission Success (to keep their identity a secret) or Mission Fail (to win the mission with the risk of their identity being revealed) card.
 The cards are shuffled and then revealed.
 If one (or two in Mission 4 when at least 7 players are playing) Mission Fail cards were turned in, the Spies win a point for the active mission.
 Otherwise, the Resistance players win a point for the active mission.

 The game continues until either one team wins by accumulating 3 points or 5 mission assignments in a single mission have been rejected.